diegopereiraeng/kubernetes-snapshot-extension/README.md

 ## Use Case

-Monitors events and state of Kubernetes or OpenShift clusters, records attributes of resources like pods, endpoints, daemonset, replica sets and deployments.
+The extension monitors events and the state of Kubernetes or OpenShift clusters, records attributes of resources: pods, endpoints, daemon sets, replica sets, deployments and nodes.
-The data is received via Kubernetes API at a configurable interval and is pushed to the AppDynamics Analytics Events API for reporting.
-Several metrics are automatically creared and stored under the configurable Application Tier.
+The data is received via Kubernetes API at a configurable interval and is sent to the AppDynamics Analytics Events API.
+Metrics are automatically created and stored under a configurable Application Tier.
 Metrics can be viewed in the Metrics Browser under Application -> Metric Browser -> Application Infrastructure Performance
 -> <Tier Name> -> Custom Metrics -> Cluster Stats.
 ![Sample Dashboard](https://github.com/sashaPM/kubernetes-snapshot-extension/blob/master/metrics.png)
 The extension aggregates metrics at the cluster level with further categorization by node and namespace